Archihub-App/archihub.github.io/src/content/docs/en/perfil/recortes.md

 ![Document snipping](/archihub.github.io/imagenes/recortes_anim.gif)

 Documents are the most obvious type to start using our clippings.
-In the same way that you cut out pieces of newspapers to keep the notes you are most interested in, in ArchiHub you can systematize the clippings of all users and get more interesting visualizations of the consultation of the material.
+In the same way that you cut out pieces of newspapers to keep the notes you are most interested in, in ArchiHUB you can systematize the clippings of all users and get more interesting visualizations of the consultation of the material.
 But let's go step by step.

-### How to Trim Documents in ArchiHub
+### How to Trim Documents in ArchiHUB

 - __Access the Snipping Option__: From the navigation component in the document view, select the “Add Snippet” option.